EfthymiaKakoulidou/project-management-tool/README.md

 ### Existing Features

-- **Sign Up**
+- **Sign Up or login**

-    - If the user does not already have an account he/she should sign up to enter the site.
+    - If the user does not already have an account he/she should sign up to enter the site so he/she is redirected to the sign up form.
+If the user already has an account he/she should login to enter the site so he/she is redirected to the login form.
+The user has the option to those things by 2 places on the home page, the top or the bottom inside the text.

 ![screenshot](documentation/feature01.png)

-- **Login**

-    - If the user already has an account he/she should login to enter the site.

 ![screenshot](documentation/feature02.png)

 - **Sign Out**